SmartHomeGuys/Bluetooth-Proxy/README.md

 We offer a number of variants on our eBay site:
  - USB-A straight
+ - USB-A right angle pointing up
- - USB-A right angle so the stick points up or down making it very discreet when used on wall power sockets that have USB-A ports.
+ - USB-A right angle pointing down

+Both of the right angle devices make it very discreet when used on wall power sockets that have USB-A ports.

 ### Why do I need a Bluetooth Proxy?